Velocette Spring-heeled Jack: Racing

 ‘Spring Heeled Jack’ returned to the race tracks in the late 1960s and early '70s, and was seen at a number of vintage bike events and raced for the owner by the late Ron Russell.

 Retirement

 After this brief return to racing, involving a couple of unplanned excursions that left the bike with a few scratches, 'Spring Heeled Jack' was retired from the track and refurbished.
-Returned to how it had been when it was bought and used by Mr. Teague.
+Returned to how it had been when it was bought by Mr. Teague.